Paddy McCartin facing big VFL ban for off-the-ball strike

-FORMER No.1 pick Paddy McCartin is being investigated for an ugly behind-play hit in the VFL on the weekend.
+FORMER No.1 pick Paddy McCartin has been sent straight to the VFL Tribunal for an ugly behind-play hit in the VFL on the weekend.

 McCartin, now playing for Sydney's reserves side after leaving St Kilda at the end of 2019 due to ongoing concussion issues, struck former AFL player and Geelong's current reserves skipper Aaron Black during their clash on Saturday.